SphirX-IT/OverTheWire-Writeup-Bandit/README.md

 ### Level 5 → Level 6

-The password for the next level is stored in a file somewhere under the **inhere** directory and has all of the following properties:
+The password for the next level is stored in a file somewhere under the **inhere** directory and has all of the following properties: human-readable, 1033 bytes in size, not executable

-- human-readable
-- 1033 bytes in size
-- not executable
 - Writeup

     Kita perlu mencari file berdasarkan ukuran (bytes) dan kriteria tertentu.
 Perintah `find` sangat efisien untuk mencari file dengan ukuran tepat 1033 bytes.